Need help finding a PPP loan?

-Maximum interest rates are set by the SBA.
+The SBA sets maximum interest rates.
 Repayment terms are up to 10 years for working capital or purchasing equipment or machinery and up to 25 years for real estate loans.
 A guarantee fee is charged on loans over $150,000.
 For most loans, a 20% equity injection is required.

 Additional fees may apply and will be reviewed by your Benetrends financial expert.

 Securities-Backed Lines Of Credit